nonblocking/mashroom/packages/plugin-packages/mashroom-i18n/README.md

 # Mashroom I18N

-Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.
+Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-Adds a service for internationalization.
+This plugin adds a service for internationalization.
 It determines the language from the HTTP headers and supports translation of messages.

 ## Usage